 What is your nationality?

-Have you ever travelled to the US?
+Have you ever travelled to the United States?
 If yes, then on what visa?
 How long and where did you stay in the US on that trip?

 Do you have any friends or relatives in the US?